7 seconds to catch the interest of the prospect

 Stripe says it all with its visuals.
 The debit card like image automatically conveys it is about digital cash.
 Then the title starts with Payment.
 And suddenly you’re interested.
 Its sub-headline is also oriented towards specific benefits.
 And just below it all, there’s a smooth shift into benefits and features.

 The very headline asks the question which users want to know.
 “What is it I am looking it?”
 And the website replies back with “What is Geekdom?”
 It is followed by a clear statement about what it is and for whom.
 The image is equally relevant to the message Geekdom wants to convey.

-The layout seem different than those we saw earlier but they have a clear cut message.
+The layout seems different than those we saw earlier but they have a clear-cut message.
 Started with the headline that’s really appealing.
 Even though ‘Remember Everything’ is a good slogan, it needs specific sub-headline to improve clarity.

 However, they did well by after that by mentioning the problem they are solving.
 They have also used good imagery to complement the message.

 This is one of the most difficult value propositions I ever created.
 Why?

 Mentice operates in a regulated healthcare environment selling endovascular simulators to hospitals, training centers, and medical device industry.
 The trickier part is that target customers have different value propositions.
 And you have only one page to capture their attention.
 To be more specific, you have just one sentence.

 The message was more subtle and cater to a targeted audience: to achieve excellence and save lives.
 Even if Mentice is doing a wide variety of things and in different ways, the message is same across all operations.

 I wrote an article on the entire process to create this value proposition.
 Click HERE to read the article.

 One take away that I would want you to focus on is to NEVER forget that the value proposition has to be customer-focused and not focused on you.
 If you’re curious and want to learn more, you would read more.